ved4a/weather-app/README.md

 # React Weather Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \\
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 I created this weather application in order to practice React with a purpose that is useful to other people.
 In this app, I have used the OpenWorld API, and the GEODB API, in order to create a search component (for people to look up their city of choice), and for the weather + forecast themselves.
 It was a lot of hard work, and I'm glad with how it turned out!
+Designed and implemented entirely by me: fonts used can be seen in the src > fonts directory.
+This was NOT made for commercial purposes.

 ## Available Scripts